 What is Expected from you as a Vacation Rental Operator

-Maybe the staff was rude to you, maybe the room was filthy like it wasn’t cleaned properly or maybe there was a used condom left under the bed.
+Maybe the staff was rude to you.
+Perhaps the room was filthy, or maybe there was a used condom left under the bed (you’re going to face this alright).

 Your goal is to prevent any of that from EVER happening in your business.
 Here are the basics: